JakeH91/Life/README.md

             SOLUTION: Sort toEat array before removing, so it removes from the top down, not changing the index of               others as it goes. -->
     <!-- (I0013) Strange pauses in movement, possibly due to loops having to finish looping before action takes place.
 (01/11/17) -->
     (T0017) Creatures should gain defence as they grow.
+    (T0018) Style leaderboard
+    (T0019) Make leaderboard collapsable(tuck into the side, with button to draw out/put in again)